Write & Roam travels to the Buddhist Kingdom of Bhutan,

 Now the internet, and wifi are pervasive, but that feeling that you are far far away is still there.
 And you are!

 COST: $6289 for a shared room.
+Add $480 for a SINGLE ROOM upgrade for a total of $6789.
 The final payment is due by January 1, 2026.
 Payment plans can be made if needed.
-Please see below what is included and what is not included inthe price.
-Add $480 for a SINGLE ROOM upgrade for a total of $6789.
+Please see below what is included and what is not included in the price.

 EARLY BIRD! $5989 shared room.
-Pay in full by December 1, 2025 and save $300. (plus $480 for single room for a total of $6169)
+Add $480 for a single room for a total of $6169.
+Pay in full by December 1, 2025, and save $300.

-Price includes a Bhutanese travel Visa; dedicated guide and driver; 11 nights hotels; 3 meals a day; water; entrance and festival fees; all travel within the country including the Bumthang-Paro flight; exceptional writing salons; personal one-on-one session with Susan for an Ayurvedic or writing consultation; extraordinary sights; a once-in-a-lifetime experience; new friends!
+Price includes a Bhutanese travel Visa; dedicated guide and driver; 11 nights' hotels; 3 meals a day; water; entrance and festival fees; all travel within the country, including the Bumthang-Paro flight; exceptional writing salons; personal one-on-one session with Susan for an Ayurvedic or writing consultation; extraordinary sights; a once-in-a-lifetime experience; new friends!

 Not included: Flights to Bhutan from the US, or your originating country; flight from Delhi to Bhutan and return; tips for guide and driver; alcoholic drinks; espresso drinks; snacks; laundry services; mineral hot baths and spa services.